Special Needs School In Africa on the coast of Kenya

 Your volunteer activities would be decided locally based on your experience and qualifications, and the requirements at the time.
 There is always a requirements for volunteers to help provide stimulating activities with an emphasis on creativity and practical work, as well as therapy and basic care.
 Some children need 1:1 support while others are more independent.

 Children who are more able are integrated with the mainstream school and need additional support.
 There are roles for both physios and occupational therapists as well as teachers.
 On site there is also a class for deaf children where volunteers with experience would be of great help.
 Volunteers on a longer placement can combine this role with working at one of the local schools if they wish.

-There is an urgent need for a qualified physiotherapist to provide interim support.
-There is always a general shortage of care in the special needs school with the limited staff available having to focus on providing basic care.
+There is always a general shortage of care in the special needs school with the limited staff available having to focus on providing basic care and education.
 There is a real need to create more stimulating activities which are not normally provided and volunteers can help with this.
 Unfortunately there is a cultural prejudice against disabled people and volunteers offering support genuinely raises the self-esteem of individuals.

 Be prepared for anything, no-one can explain the shock of seeing the project/poverty for the first time and no-one knows what each day will bring, so throw yourself into it and embrace everything –, Student, Kenya